mongodb/redalert/DESIGN.md

 All check classes must have a check method which takes no arguments and returns no value.
 It should return an error if the test is a failure or if any setup errors occur with the string error message to be shown to the user.

+##### Adding a Checker

+The process for writing a checker goes as follows:

+ - Decide on check functionality
+ - Decide on check "type name" (as seen in the yaml)
+ - Write a check struct that implements the Checker interface
+ - Implement Argable for your struct (often can just copy the FromArgs of the example check above)

 #### MVP Check Types